mostateresnet/icinga/README.md

   }
 }

+5. Bootstrap an Ubuntu 14.04 LTS server with this cookbook in its run list.

 This will send emails to the email addresses listed if servers listed in step 3 go down or come up.